(Case Study) How This Consultancy Cut Back 30% of Its Services Yet Improved Profitability

 In this case, on the other hand, the consulting leaders had already decided to narrow down their focus.
 They already did the math and, most importantly, believed the math.

-When faced with the same numbers, I’ve met plenty of consultancy owners who would’ve still refused to cut out 30% of their service offerings actively!
+When faced with similar numbers, I’ve met plenty of consultancy owners who would’ve still refused to cut 30% of their service offerings!

 Together with the two partners, we went back to the drawing board.
 We looked at projects with 1) the highest gross margins and 2) the ideal client profile, looking for common elements until we narrowed it down to exactly what type of work was completed and for which type of clients yielded the highest returns.